Leon4721/project-one/README.md

   - ![CSS Validator Screenshot](assets/testing/css.png)

 ### Accessibility Validation

+### Accessibility

+- High contrast for text over backgrounds
+- All images and controls have descriptive `alt` text and `aria` labels
+- Keyboard navigation for navbars, carousels, and modals
+- Responsive design adapts from iPhone SE to 4K desktop
+- Forms provide validation messages and use semantic labels

 - WAVE and Lighthouse run on all main pages
   - 0 critical accessibility errors reported